Get Help

 How to get help

-3. Bring your foodbank voucher to your nearest food distribution centre.
+2. Bring your voucher to your nearest food distribution centre.

 You can find a list of our local centres and opening times here.
-When you arrive you can exchange your foodbank voucher for a box of three days of emergency food.
+When you arrive you can exchange your Andover Foodbank voucher for a box of three days of emergency food.

 If you have any further questions our FAQ’s page may help, or feel free to give us a call.